lkyxuan/bbbblog/_pages/index.md

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">

   Welcome to 0xmiracle's blog, a garage with its doors wide open, filled with stories, laughter, and dreams of a technological future.
 His journey began in the most ordinary of places.
 He was not born with a silver spoon, nor any privileges.
-He is just an ordinary individual, filled with curiosity and a passion for technology."<span style="font-weight: bold">[[Content Index]]</span> 你会发现，每一个平凡的人都有可能改变世界。只要你热爱科技，只要你愿意学习，只要你敢于冒险,每个人都是主角.
+He is just an ordinary individual, filled with curiosity and a passion for technology."<span style="font-weight: bold">[[Content Index]]</span> You'll realize that each ordinary individual has the capacity to alter the world.
+Provided that you harbor a love for technology, are open to learning, and dare to embark on risks, everyone can be the hero of their own story.
  <span style="font-weight: bold">[[Content Index]]</span> Let's go !